 We have recently refreshed our branding across our offerings and changed the names of our pricing plans.
 If you have signed up before Aug 9, 2021, please click Previous plans to view your applicable plans.

 We assure you that this change will not impact your product experience, and no action is required on your part.

 Multiple ticket forms allow you to show the relevant form to your customers depending on what they want to contact you about.
 Admins can effortlessly create ticket forms and provide a tailored customer experience.
-You can create forms for the different issues your customers have ( eg: Returns, refunds, etc.), or different product portals, or both.
+You can create forms for the different issues your customers have (eg, Returns, refunds, etc.), different product portals, or both.